-I hope you have been looking at Chapters 5 – 9 in great detail.
-The Foundations of Religion - Christianity (B) is a huge area on the Junior Cert Exam.
+I hope you have been looking at Chapters 14 – 18 in great detail.
+The Question of Faith (D) is a big area on the Junior Cert Exam.
 Keep revising all notes and chapters in this section of the course.
 Know it inside out.
-Keep looking at the past exam questions – attempt one or two of them if you have time – (try to make time, please).
+Keep looking at the past exam questions – attempt one or two of them if you have time - (try to make time, please).

 Here is a sample answer from an essay type question from 2011.
 Please re-write this answer into your past papers book.
 Look at how the answer is divided into logical paragraphs and how the specific question is directly answered.

 The next post you will see from me will be on Saturday 7th April 1pm.
 Best of luck everyone!!